-Surgery isn’t an uncommon event for people in the United States.
-Almost everyone either has had some form of surgical procedure or knows of someone who has.
-Some of these procedures are not necessary but can lead to an enhanced quality of life.
-Other surgeries, however, are potentially life-saving or prevent significant disability.
-Some such surgeries are emergency in nature, No surgical procedure is free from the possibility of doctor errors.
-Recent research shows that some procedures might just be more prone to them.
+Most likely you or someone you know has had surgery.
+Some surgical procedures are not necessary but can provide an enhanced quality of life.
+Other surgeries, however, are potentially life-saving or can prevent significant disability – some being emergency in nature.
+All surgical procedure carry the potential for doctor errors.
+But recent research shows some procedures might just be more prone to them.

 According to a recent study by the Journal of the American Medical Association (JAMA), around 3 million patients are admitted to hospitals in the United States for emergency general surgery (EGS).
-Unfortunately, that same study also showed that of all the emergency surgeries 7 procedures account for 80% of “admissions, deaths, complications, and inpatient costs attributable to the 512,079 EGS procedures performed in the United States each year”.
+That same study also revealed that of all the emergency surgeries, a mere 7 procedures account for 80% of “admissions, deaths, complications, and inpatient costs attributable to the 512,079 EGS procedures performed in the United States each year”.

 Emergency General Surgery Procedures at High Risk for Doctor Errors